-200-year-old water dispute settled in South India
+Indian water dispute settled after 200 years

 "The river should not be the possession of any one state.
 It is a common public trust.
 People are the owners and the state is merely a custodian but the states have become dogmatic about their custodianship.
 They have started using their rights as territorial rights.
 So, just because Karnataka has won in terms of legality, does not mean this is a time for celebration.
 It is a time for greater responsibility," Leo Saldanha, a founding trustee of the Bengaluru-based Environment Support Group, told CNN.

-"The Supreme Court is reminding us of the constitutional mandate, that we have to take care of our common resources as people and that it should be divided by the borders of states."
+"The Supreme Court is reminding us of the constitutional mandate, that we have to take care of our common resources as people and that it should not be divided by the borders of states."

 Saldanha also welcomed the court's decision to increase Karnataka's allocation.

-Note: CORRECTION: This story has been updated to provide the correct quotation for Leo Saldanha.